White House adviser says Canada's Trudeau 'stabbed us in the back'

 “Here’s the thing,” he added.
 “He really kind of stabbed us in the back.”

+In Quebec City early on Sunday, Trudeau declined to answer reporters’ questions about the aftermath of the two-day G7 summit in Quebec.

-In his news conference after hosting the two-day G7 summit in Quebec, Trudeau said Canada would take retaliatory measures next month in response to Trump’s decision to slap tariffs on steel and aluminum imports from Canada, Mexico and the European Union.
+At his news conference, Trudeau said Canada would take retaliatory measures next month in response to Trump’s decision to slap tariffs on steel and aluminum imports from Canada, Mexico and the European Union.
 Canadians, he said, “will not be pushed around.”

-The comments, made after Trump had left to go to Singapore for his much-anticipated meeting with North Korean leader Kim Jong Un, infuriated the U.S. president, who lambasted Trudeau on Twitter.

-Kudlow and trade adviser Peter Navarro appeared on Sunday morning U.S. news shows to hammer the message home.
+“There is a special place in hell for any for leader that engages in bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door and that’s what bad-faith Justin Trudeau did with that stunt press conference, that’s what weak, dishonest Justin Trudeau did,” Navarro said on “Fox News Sunday.”

 Trump negotiated in good faith on the communique agreed by the other members of the G7, only to have Trudeau criticize U.S. policy after he left, Kudlow said.
 “It is a betrayal,” he said.